freenas/freenas-docs/userguide/plugins.rst

    Viewing the List of Available Plugins

-.. note:: if the list of available plugins is not displayed, open :ref:`Shell` and verify that the %brand% system can :command:`ping` an address on the Internet.
+.. note:: If the list of available plugins is not displayed, open :ref:`Shell` and verify that the %brand% system can :command:`ping` an address on the Internet.
 If it cannot, add a default gateway address and/or DNS server address in :menuselection:`Network --> Global Configuration`.

-Highlight the plugin to install and click its :guilabel:`Install` button.
+CLick the
+:menuselection:`menu icon --> install`.
-Click :guilabel:`OK`.
-In the example shown in :numref:`Figure %s <installing_plugin_fig>`, SABnzbd is selected for installation.
+Check the :guilabel:`dhcp` checkbox to automatically configure IP settings, or manually enter the IPv4 or IPv6 addresses.
+Click :guilabel:`Save`.
+In the example shown in :numref:`Figure %s <installing_plugin_fig>`, Plex Media Server is selected for installation.

+..
+Have the screenshot showing the menu icon dropdown with "install" highlighted.
+Perhaps add another screenshot showing the network form that appears after clicking install.

 .. _installing_plugin_fig: